|

 limestone.
 The theme is not exactly obvious, but may be

-the characteristic one of zoomorphic figures emerging from other
+the common one of zoomorphic figures emerging from other

 figures. |